 All interns will complete at least 1200 supervised practice hours during the 32-week period.

 Weekly reports by interns are sent to program director to monitor intern progress and compliance with all policies.

 Intern progress will be evaluated by the preceptors following each rotation and there will be a formal evaluation between the intern and site coordinator at midterm and again at the end of the program.

-At the successful completion of all program requirements, interns are eligible for a verification statement and allowed to sit for the Registration examination for dietitians.
+At the successful completion of all program requirements, interns are eligible for a verification statement and their name will be submitted to the CDR to sit for the Registration Examination for Dietitians.